MarvellEmbeddedProcessors/odm_pf_driver/README.rst

 Using config file to update the arguments in the service
 --------------------------------------------------------

-The `odm_pf.cfg` file can be updated with the new values for UUID and eng_sel.
+The `odm_pf_driver.cfg` file can be updated with the new values for UUID, eng_sel and num_vfs.
-The location of file will be: /etc/odm_pf.cfg
+The location of file will be: /etc/odm_pf_driver.cfg

-After updating the `odm_pf.cfg` file, run the following commands:
+After updating the `odm_pf_driver.cfg` file, run the following commands:

 .. code-block:: shell

    sudo systemctl daemon-reload
    sudo systemctl restart odm_pf_driver.service

+Make sure that no VFs are being used, when daemon gets reloaded.

 Uninstalling the driver
 -----------------------